VerifiedarXiv:2305.1829024 min

 Direct Preference Optimization: Your Language Model is Secretly a Reward Model

-The reward model was hiding inside the policy.
+The reward model was inside the policy all along.

 RLHF fits a reward model, then runs reinforcement learning against it.
 DPO proves you can skip both.
-The same preference data trains the language model directly, with one classification loss, and the reward model falls out for free.
+The same preference data trains the language model directly, with one classification loss, and the reward model comes baked into the result.

 Explaining the paperDirect Preference Optimization: Your Language Model is Secretly a Reward ModelRafailov, Sharma, Mitchell, Ermon, Manning, Finn · Stanford · NeurIPS 2023 · arXiv:2305.18290

-What if the reward model and the reinforcement learning were both unnecessary, and you could read the reward straight off the policy you were training anyway?
+The reward model and the reinforcement learning are both unnecessary: the reward can be read straight off the policy you were training anyway.

-A pretrained language model knows a great deal and wants nothing.
+A pretrained language model has broad capabilities but no judgment.
 It will finish your sentence, but it has no preference for the helpful finish over the rude one, the safe one over the dangerous one.
 Teaching it those preferences is the alignment problem, and the standard answer, the one behind ChatGPT and InstructGPT, is RLHF: reinforcement learning from human feedback.
 It works.
 It is also a three-stage machine with a reputation for being finicky.
-You fine-tune a base model, then train a separate reward model to imitate human taste, then run a reinforcement-learning algorithm (usually PPO) that samples from the policy, scores each sample with the reward model, and nudges the policy uphill, over and over, while a leash keeps it from wandering too far from where it started.
+You fine-tune a base model, then train a separate reward model to imitate human taste, then run a reinforcement-learning algorithm (usually PPO) that samples from the policy, scores each sample with the reward model, and nudges the policy uphill, over and over, while a leash keeps it from drifting too far from where it started.

 Direct Preference Optimization (DPO, from Stanford) removes the middle and the end of that pipeline.
 No reward model.
 No reinforcement learning.
 No sampling from the model during training.
 You take the same pairs of responses a human ranked, and you train the language model on them with a loss that looks like ordinary classification.
-The claim in the title is the reason it works: the language model you are training is a reward model.
+The title says why it works: the language model you are training is a reward model.
 The reward is not a separate network you fit and throw away.
 It is a simple function of the policy's own probabilities, and once you see that, the entire RLHF objective rearranges into something you can minimize with gradient descent and nothing else.

-Getting there takes a short tower of ideas, and none of them is heavy.
+Getting there takes a few ideas.
 How a pairwise preference becomes a number (a reward).
 What RLHF is really maximizing.
 Why that objective has a known optimal solution in closed form.
-And the one algebraic move, inverting that solution, that turns the whole thing into a classification loss.
+And the one algebraic move, inverting that solution, that turns the objective into a classification loss.
 We build them in order.

 Aligning by trial and reward

-Start with what you have: a model that can write, and a pile of human judgments.
+You begin with a model that can write and a pile of human judgments.
 The judgments are comparisons.
 A human sees a prompt xx and two responses, picks the better one, and you record the winner ywy_w and the loser yly_l.
 Nobody assigns a score.
 People are bad at "rate this 7.3 out of 10" and good at "this one is better," so preference data is pairwise by design.

 RLHF turns that pile into an aligned model in three stages.
 Stage one, supervised fine-tuning (SFT): train the base model on good example responses so it at least answers in the right format.
 Call the result πref\pi_{\text{ref}}, the reference policy.
 Stage two, fit a reward model rϕ(x,y)r_\phi(x,y), a separate network that reads a prompt and a response and outputs a scalar "how good," trained so that it scores the human-preferred response higher.
 Stage three, reinforcement learning: let the policy generate responses, score them with rϕr_\phi, and push the policy toward higher-scoring output, with a penalty for drifting too far from πref\pi_{\text{ref}}.

 That third stage is the expensive, temperamental one.
-It samples from the model thousands of times per step, keeps two large networks live (the policy and the reward model), and PPO has a thicket of knobs that have to be set right or training quietly diverges.
-DPO's whole pitch is to keep stage one, delete stages two and three, and replace them with a single supervised loss.
+It samples from the model thousands of times per step, keeps two large networks live (the policy and the reward model), and PPO has a thicket of knobs that have to be set right or training diverges.
+DPO keeps stage one, deletes stages two and three, and replaces them with a single supervised loss.
 The figure below is the before and after.

 Figure 1 · two pipelines